amasotti/grascom/Readme.md

 ### ToDO

----

-Have a look at the issues tab.
+<em>See under "Issues".</em>

+- Create a JupyterNotebook (better for visualizing)
+- Start documentation
+- Improve plots, add other plotting functions
-1. Move the tensors to CUDA to improve speed.
+- Move the tensors to CUDA to improve speed.
-2. Animation axes are not implemented here.
+- Animation axes are not implemented here.
 MATLAB functions for this:

 ## Next Project